GeoscienceAustralia/sira/docs/source/ch02_concept_design.rst

-The concept of components and facilities used in this exercise map closely to the typology of micro- and macro-components respectively, as defined in the Synerg-G program (Pitilakis et al. 2014), and align with the definition of subsystems and systems as defined in (Rinaldi et al. 2001).
+The concept of components and facilities used in this exercise map closely to the typology of micro- and macro-components respectively, as defined in the Synerg-G program :cite:`PitilakisEtAl2014,SynerG2010`, and align with the definition of subsystems and systems as defined in :cite:`RinaldiEtAl2001`.
 Under this scheme, the components are represented as nodes.
 Based on their role within the system, these nodes, or components, are classified in four categories:

 1. *Supply nodes*: These nodes represent thr entry points into the system for required inputs or commodities.
 As for example, coal and water can be